All Episodes

 Yeah, you as well.

-And uh I think sometimes it is really important with all of the nonsense that we got going on that we you know, take a step back and uh you know, see some of the good things that are out there and see those moments like those kids at UNC and you know, see some of these.
+And I think sometimes it is really important with all of the nonsense that we got going on that we take a step back and see some of the good things that are out there and see those moments like those kids at UNC and see some of these.

 We'll do it this November.

-Do you want to talk a little bit though about who college democrats are because they really exposed themselves by college democrats?
+Do you want to talk a little bit, though, about who college Democrats are?

 I'm talking about the official arm of the Democratic Party in college.